ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 pyproject.toml (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a Python tool configuration file which contains the configuration for the "black" formatting tool used to format all Python code.
+This is a Python tool configuration file that contains the configuration for the **black** formatting tool used to format all Python code.

 .. literalinclude:: ../../app_init/pyproject.toml
     :language: python